ZenMastersTeam/Zen-UV/mkdocs/checker.md

 ### Darken Image

-UV Editor panel contains an extra Display operator designed to adjust the darkening of an Image in the context of the UV Editor. [**Darken Image.
-Click to read the full information**](user_interface.md#darken-image).
+UV Editor panel contains an extra Display operator designed to adjust the darkening of an Image in the context of the UV Editor.
+More info in the [**Darken Image**](user_interface.md#darken-image) article.

 ---